Built environment: Post Industrial Revolution to present

-Currently, the built environment is typically used to describe the interdisciplinary field that encompasses the design, construction, management, and use of man-made physical influence as an interrelated whole.
+Currently, the built environment is typically used to describe the interdisciplinary field that encompasses the design, construction, management, and use of human-made physical influence as an interrelated whole.
 The concept also includes the relationship of these elements of the built environment with human activities over time—rather than a particular element in isolation or at a single moment in time, these aspects act together via the multiplier effect.
 The field today draws upon areas such as economics, law, public policy, sociology, anthropology, public health, management, geography, design, engineering, technology, and environmental sustainability to create a large umbrella that is the built environment.

-There are some in modern academia who look at the built environment as all encompassing, that there is no natural environment left.
+There are some in modern academia who look at the built environment as all-encompassing, that there is no natural environment left.
 This argument comes from the idea that the built environment not only refers to that which is built, arranged, or curated, but also to what is managed, controlled, or allowed to continue.
-What is referred to as “nature” today can be seen as only a commodity that is placed into an environment that is constructed to fulfill the human will and desire.
+What is referred to as "nature" today can be seen as only a commodity that is placed into an environment that is constructed to fulfill the human will and desire.
 This commodity allows humans to enjoy the view and experience of nature without it inconveniencing their day-to-day life.
-It can be argued that the forests and wild-life parks that are held on a pedestal and are seemingly natural are in reality curated and allowed to exist for the enjoyment of the human experience.
+It can be argued that the forests and wild-life parks that are held on a pedestal and are seemingly natural are, in reality, curated and allowed to exist for the enjoyment of the human experience.
 The planet has been irrevocably changed by human interaction.
 Wildlife has been hunted, harvested, brought to the brink of extinction, modified to fit human needs, the list goes on.
-This argument juxtaposes the argument that the built environment is only what is built, that the forests, oceans, wildlife, and other aspects of nature are their own entity.
+This argument juxtaposes the argument that the built environment is only what is built, that the forests, oceans, wildlife, and other aspects of nature are their own entity:

-Impact of the Built Environment
+Impact

 The term built environment encompasses a broad range of categories, all of which have potential impacts.
-When looking at these potential impacts, the environment, as well as people, are heavily affected.
+When looking at these potential impacts, the environment, as well as people, are heavily affected: